Sanket-DataMinds/sql_netflix_data_analysis_project/README.md

 **Objective:** Find the movie with the longest duration.

-### 18. how many movies/TV Shows released between 2010 to 2021rds
+### 18. How many movies/TV Shows released between 2010 to 2021rds

 ```sql
 select count(*) as total_movies